cikeZ00/accuchek-rust/README.md

 # Accu-Chek USB Downloader (Rust Port)

-A cross-platform Rust implementation for downloading blood glucose data from Roche Accu-Chek devices via USB.
+A cross-platform Rust application for downloading and managing blood glucose data from Roche Accu-Chek devices via USB.

 ## Features

-- Cross-platform: Works on Windows and Linux
+- **Cross-platform**: Works on Windows, Linux, and macOS (probably.
+It's untested.)
+- **GUI Application**: Modern graphical interface with dashboard, readings list, and charts
+- **SQLite Database**: Persistent storage with notes and tags for each reading
+- **PDF Export**: Generate professional reports with statistics, charts, and data tables
-- Uses the IEEE 11073 Personal Health Device (PHD) protocol
+- **IEEE 11073 Protocol**: Uses the Personal Health Device (PHD) protocol
-- Outputs readings as JSON
-- Debug mode for troubleshooting
+- **CLI Mode**: Command-line interface for scripting and automation

+## Screenshots

+The application includes:
+- **Dashboard**: Overview with statistics, time-in-range, and recent readings
+- **Readings**: Searchable list with note/tag editing for each reading
+- **Charts**: Interactive glucose trend visualization

 ## Supported Devices

-The following devices are supported (add more in `config.txt`):
+The following devices are supported (add more in config file):

 - Roche Accu-Chek Guide (vendor: 0x173a, product: 0x21d5)
 - Roche Accu-Chek (vendor: 0x173a, product: 0x21d7)